ramonsilva/sound-hdmi/README.md

 Other Thoughts
 --------------

-On the file with rules, I would like to pass my user, but when a I used o 'whoiam' didn't work, Do you know the reason?
+On the file with rules, I would like to pass my user, but when I did using 'whoiam' didn't work, Do you know the reason?